onsi/ginkgo/docs/index.md

 Passing a `types.CodeLocation` decorator in has the same semantics as passing `Offset` in: it only applies to the node in question.

 #### The FlakeAttempts Decorator
-The `FlakeAttempts(uint)` decorator applies container and subject nodes.
+The `FlakeAttempts(uint)` decorator applies to container and subject nodes.
 It is an error to apply `FlakeAttempts` to a setup node.

-`FlakeAttempts` allows the user to flag specific tests or groups of tests as potentially flaky.
-Ginkgo will run tests up to the number of times specified in `FlakeAttempts` until they pass.
+`FlakeAttempts` allows the user to flag specs trees as potentially flaky.
+Ginkgo will retry the spec up to the number of times specified in `FlakeAttempts` until they pass.
 For example:

 ```go
 Describe("flaky tests", FlakeAttempts(3), func() {